Future-House/paper-qa/README.md

 )
 ```

 `embedding` accepts any embedding model name supported by litellm.
-PaperQA also supports an embedding input of `"hybrid-<model_name>"` i.e. `"hybrid-text-embedding-3-small"` to use a hybrid sparse keyword (based on a token modulo embedding) and dense vector embedding, where any litellm model can be used in the dense model name. `"sparse"` can be used to use a sparse keyword embedding only.
+PaperQA2 also supports an embedding input of `"hybrid-<model_name>"` i.e. `"hybrid-text-embedding-3-small"` to use a hybrid sparse keyword (based on a token modulo embedding) and dense vector embedding, where any litellm model can be used in the dense model name. `"sparse"` can be used to use a sparse keyword embedding only.

-Embedding models are used to create PaperQA's index of the full-text embedding vectors (`texts_index` argument).
+Embedding models are used to create PaperQA2's index of the full-text embedding vectors (`texts_index` argument).
 The embedding model can be specified as a setting when you are adding new papers to the `Docs` object:

 ```python
 from paperqa import Docs, Settings